homeworkc/lazycast/README.md

 ```
 sudo apt purge dhcpcd5
 ```
 Additionally, ``systemd-resolved`` should be disabled since it does not seem to work well with NetworkManager, which causes DNS problems.
+(See [here](https://unix.stackexchange.com/questions/518266/ping-displays-name-or-service-not-known) for details.)
 (It may take a while for the problems to show).
 ```
 sudo systemctl disable systemd-resolved
 ```